 |Benefits||Tiered and competitive interest rates based on balance||Lower balance requirement and easy international banking||Open to everyone, no balance requirement|

-Discover: Best Savings Accounts of 2020
+Discover: Best Savings Accounts

 Avoiding HSBC banking fees is a matter of meeting the account minimum balance or direct deposit requirements.
 Here are the requirements for each account: